 Why Magnetic Rowers?

-Before we get into the reviews, let’s take a quick look at the three main benefits of going magnetic.
+Before we get into the reviews, let’s take a quick look at the three main benefits of choosing magnetic.

-- Constant resistance – Because magnetic resistance is constant i.e the resistance does not increase unless you manually change it, this allows you to row at a slow pace with strong resistance, something nearly all owners of magnetic rowers praise.
+- Constant resistance – Because magnetic resistance is constant, i.e. the resistance does not increase unless you manually change it.
+It allows you to row at a slow pace with strong resistance, something nearly all owners of magnetic rowers praise.